 - Depending on how much information is being archived, the entire process could take a while.

-- At the end of the page, there are two acknowledgements you will have to accept before you can tap on the “Delete Account” button to permanently delete your Google account.
+- At the end of the page, there are two acknowledgments you’ll have to accept before you can tap on the Delete Account button to permanently delete your Google account.

 Deleting specific services only

-- Go to the password assistance page.
+- Go to the Account recovery page.

-- Select “I’m having other problems signing in.”
+- Select I’m having other problems signing in.